How To Add A Link Section To WordPress

 Before the release of WordPress v3.5, Links were a core feature of WordPress.
 This tutorial shows you how to restore this feature to your site …

-A blogroll is a list of links pointing to external websites or pages displayed on your sidebar section.
+A blogroll is a list of links pointing to other sites or blogs displayed on your sidebar section.

 According to official WordPress documentation